DaveL17/Plex_Webhooks/README.md

 For example, you can dim the lights and set a thermostat when you play a movie, and bring the lights back up when you pause or stop.

-#### Notes
+> [!Note]
-* Not all Plex media selections generate webhook events.
+> Not all Plex media selections generate webhook events.
 For example, "Movies & Shows on Plex" do not generate webhook calls.
 This is due to Plex and not due to the plugin.

+> [!Warning]
+> As of now, Plex webhooks are tied to a Plex account.
+Therefore, any players tied to the account will trigger the webhook payload to be sent.
+You should be very mindful of the types of automation you trigger with this plugin!

 [current as of Indigo 2023.2 and Plex Version 4.125.1]